 Every composition is fundamentally an arrangement of abstract shapes.
 To truly “compose” and take command of those shapes, we must first be able to identify them.
 The notan is a unique type of study that allows us to discover the underlying energies of a composition through the arrangement of dark and light patterns.
 “Notan” is a Japanese word that means “light-dark harmony.”
 The notan study uses an extremely limited set of tones — in its most strict form, black and white; and in its more liberal form, black white, and a mid-tone.
-This flat and and abstract design notation is uniquely suited for expressing a composition in its irreducible shape terms.
+This flat and and ultra-simplified design is uniquely suited for expressing a composition in its irreducible shape terms.
 Working first from masterworks, then photographs, in both painting, drawing collage, and abstract exercises, you’ll learn to “think in notan” and begin to see the underlying structure of your compositions.
 You’ll learn to make better choices in the formative stages of your work and bring greater order and power to your compositions.
 Level: Intermediate.

 Building Landscape Harmony with Color Strategies, Limited Palettes, and Color Groups